HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-genomic-region-studied-intro.md

 This profile identifies a specific region analyzed for gene mutations or variants in a given genomic test.
 For example, exome sequencing tests could analyze multiple non-contiguous regions.
 Each region is designated by a range of start and end location and referencing a coordinate system which is 0-based or 1-based.

-RegionStudied is noted at the [GenomicsReport] level and not directly tied to a given [CancerGenomicVariant].
+RegionStudied is noted at the [GenomicsReport] level and not directly tied to a given [GenomicVariant].

 ### Conformance